raoul2000/yii2-workflow/guide/about-workflows.md

 $post->save();
 ```

-That being said, if you know what you are doing you can of course use the 'status' attribute directly to perform some operations.
+That being said, if you know what you are doing you can of course use the `status` attribute directly to perform some operations.
 In this
 case remember that when the 'status' value is set by the *SimpleWorkflowBehavior* the absolute form of status id is used.

 ## Workflow Tasks